SEAME-pt/Team06_autonomous-vehicle/.github/CICD.md

 2. Examine the logs to identify the specific failure
 3. Download artifacts for detailed test results and coverage reports
 4. Make fixes locally and run tests before pushing again

+### Common Issues

+- **Dependency Problems**: The workflow installs cppzmq from source.
+If this fails, check the logs for error messages.
+- **Compilation Errors**: Look for compiler error messages in the workflow logs.
+- **Test Failures**: Check the test results artifacts for detailed test failure information.
+- **Deployment Issues**: These are often related to network or credentials problems.

 ## Adding/Modifying Tests